kvpz/opencv-camera-calibrations/README.md

 #### Input File Format:

-The input file should list images in groups of 3 (one from each camera), with each line containing one image path:
+The input file should list images in groups of 3 (one from each camera), with each line containing one image path.
+Example:

 ```
 left_image_001.jpg